Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/system-architecture/design.md

     QUIZ ||--|{ QUESTION : contains
     STUDENT }|--o{ GRADES : has
 ```
 Each time the bot is added to a Discord server a new row is added to the CLASSROOM table.
 This table holds discord server name and the total attendance and grade used to calculate student's grades and attendance scores.
 Each CLASSROOM contains one or more EDUCATORS and one or more STUDENTS.
 The STUDENT table holds the student's username, the classroom they belong to, their grade, and their attendance score.
 Their total grade will equal their grade divided by the CLASSROOM totalGrade.
 Next we have the ASSIGNMENT, QUIZ, and DISCUSSION tables.
 The ASSIGNMENT table keeps track of the assignments the EDUCATOR creates which includes the name of the assignment, when to make it available, and when its due.
 The QUIZ table keeps track of EDUCATOR created quizzes which holds the max score of the quiz, the start/due date, and an optional time limit for the quiz.
 Each QUIZ is made up of QUESTIONS which contain a prompt, a correct answer, and optional wrong answers depending on the type of question.
 (If no wrong answers then its a open-ended question or fill-in-the-blank, if one wrong answer could be a True/False, and if all wrong answers are given then its multiple choice).
 The DISCUSSION table is used to keep track of the Discussions within the Discord server.
 These will only include max scores and start/due dates.
-Finally we have the GRADED tables which are used to hold the scores students got on ASSSIGNMENTS, QUIZZES, and DISCUSSIONS.
+Finally the GRADES table holds all of the grades for the students.

 ## Sequence Diagrams
 Teacher !attendance